 Desalination: our essential guide to desalination and the global water crisis

 With more than 20,000 plants now contracted around the world, desalination is enabling countries to provide water security for future generations amid growing climate concerns.
 By converting saline water, the process can offer freshwater in areas lacking natural groundwater, or surface water supplies.
 Together with water reuse, desalination can offer solutions to water scarcity and in some countries, provides over 90 per cent of total water supply.
+The rapidly growing advance in water reuse, particularly direct and indirect potable reuse of municipal wastewater, uses desalination membrane technology.
 What are the processes and technologies involved in desalination?
 What’s the difference between MED and MSF thermal treatment?
 What are the pros and cons of desalination?
 Our essential guide dives deeper into desalination and the processes it includes.

 Desalination refers to a process that involves taking the salt out of water to make it drinkable.
 Desalination involves either treating sea or brackish water with the objective to create freshwater.
 In order to do this, desalination plants involve multiple technologies, from pre-treatment to pumps and membranes.